PHHargrove/gasnet/docs/memory_kinds.md

 the memory kinds work in the current implementation.

-To the best of our knowledge, Mellanox currently disclaims support for GPUDirect RDMA on aarch64 (aka ARM64 or ARMv8) and NVIDIA does not support UVA on ILP32 platforms.
+To the best of our knowledge, Mellanox currently disclaims support for GPUDirect RDMA on aarch64 (aka ARM64 or ARMv8).
+NVIDIA does not support UVA on ILP32 platforms, and AMD does not claim any 32-bit CPU support at all.
 Therefore, this work currently supports only x86-64 and ppc64le.

-For any configurations that do not meet all of the configure-testable requirements outlined above, the memory kinds support in the current prototype implementation will be disabled (or `configure` will fail if it was passed `--enable-kind-cuda-uva`).
-Specifically, `GASNET_HAVE_MK_CLASS_CUDA_UVA` will be undefined and attempts to create device segments will fail at runtime.
+For any configurations that do not meet all of the configure-testable requirements outlined above, the memory kinds support in the current prototype implementation will be disabled (or `configure` will fail if it was passed a failing `--enable-kind-[kind]`).
+Specifically, `GASNET_HAVE_MK_CLASS_[KIND]` will be undefined and attempts to create device segments will fail at runtime.
 Future releases are expected to eventually include a "reference implementation" that will allow creation of device segments on a wider range of platforms and